London Marathon Training Plan: Beginners to Advanced!

 In these cases, we can consider using other training methods such as cross-training, bodyweight exercises or using a running machine.

 Everyone has winter woes, even professional runners.
-So, before you head-out and lose the sensation of your nose, consider a running machine to reach your daily goal.
+So, before you head out and lose the sensation of your nose, consider a running machine to reach your daily goal.
 There are plenty of marathon runners who condone the use of running machines such as two-time Olympic marathoner Pete Pfitzinger.
-Pete makes mentions the fact that runners can hill train when there are no nearby hills as well as being able to control the speed of their running more consistently.
+Pete mentions the fact that runners can hill train when there are no nearby hills as well as being able to control the speed of their running more consistently.

 What if I slip up with meal planning?